Back to Blog

 1. Blinq — Best for big-company professionals who want polish

 What it does well.
-The recipient experience is clean — no sign-up wall, just your card.
-Native CRM integrations cover Salesforce, HubSpot, Dynamics 365, Pipedrive, Zoho, and Outlook on Business, which is rare.
-Mobile apps are well-built.
-Multiple cards per account so you can have a "work me" and "speaker me."
+Clean recipient experience — no sign-up wall, just your card.
+Native CRM integrations cover Salesforce, HubSpot, Dynamics 365, Pipedrive, Zoho, and Outlook on Business — rare.
+Solid mobile apps.
+Multiple cards per account ("work me" and "speaker me").

 Where it falls short.
 The customization ceiling is lower than it looks.
-The Essential tier isn't customizable; Infinite offers light/dark only.
-True brand control needs the Custom card tier or Business plan .
+The Essential physical card ($14) isn't customizable; Infinite ($40) offers light/dark and limited personalization only.
+True brand control needs the Custom card tier ($60) or the Business plan.
 Capterra reviewers also flag that you can't toggle different link sets per scan context.

 2. HiHello — Best for recruiters and high-volume networkers